bcolloran/tlmpm/README.md

 ### `v1_from_paper.py`

-_Avg FPS: 4.54324_
+_Avg FPS: 8.29_

 This initial implementation of TLMPM is based on the particle-oriented MLS-MPM implementation from `v0_mpm128_jelly_spinning_beam.py`, in which the p2g and g2p phases "iterates" over particles; in p2g particles scatter information to the grid (using atomic adds), and in g2p they gather from the grid.
+This is not optimal for TLMPM (as we will see below), but it follows from the template

 However, there are a lot of code changes between `v0_mpm128_jelly_spinning_beam.py` and `v1_from_paper.py` (so a direct diff between them may not be super illuminating at this point).

 For this file, I'd recommend reviewing Algorithm 2 in "TLMPM Contacts"; the file is heavily annotated with comments indicating exactly which line of code maps to which line in the algorithm from the paper.
+This is likely to be the most helpful way of understanding how the TLMPM algorithm works, but a few of the main conceptual changes from `v0_mpm128_jelly_spinning_beam.py` reflected in this code are:

+- TLMPM calculates it's deformation particle/grid transfer weights using the positions of particles and grid cells in _configuration space_, therefore fields must be added to capture this data alongside the world positions of particles
+- Since weights and weight gradients are calculated WRT unchanging configuration space positions, they are calculated and stored _once_ before the simulation begins.

+  - In this code, all of the relevant initialization kernels and functions are coded with clarity rather than performance in mind since they will be run only once.
+Furthermore, they are not optimized in any following variants.
+  - These weights and gradients are just stored in a Taichi field, one set of weights and gradients for each particle.
+These are then retrieved via index lookup in e.g. the p2g and g2p loops, rather than being calculated on the fly for each particle-grid node pair, as must be done in MLS-MPM.

+- Unlike MLS-MPM, in which the particle/grid weight function has a support radius large enough to cover a 3x3 grid node neighborhood for each particle, the linear hat function kernel recommended for TLMPM will cover at most a 2x2 neighborhood for each particle.
+- TLMPM uses a PIC+FLIP blend to improve conservation of angular momentum.
+This necessitates the storage of temporary velocities during each timestep as well as a bit of extra computation to handle the PIC+FLIP update.

 ### `v2_grid_of_particles_in_config_space.py`

-_Avg FPS: 7.127766_
+_Avg FPS: 19.21_

 Comparing this version to the previous one, it will initially look like a lot of changes have been made.
 However, in actuality there is really only one change: since the positions of particles are fixed in configuration space in TLMPM, and moreover since they are fixed on a cartesian lattice with a fixed relationship to the MPM background grid (4 particles per grid cell), it makes sense to store the particles in a 2d field and access them by their index in the lattice.
 The actual position in configuration space can be easily calculated with the index in the particle field and the spacing of the background grid.